ModelOriented/hstats/README.md

 To demonstrate the typical workflow, we use a beautiful house price dataset with about 14,000 transactions from Miami-Dade County available in the {shapviz} package, and analyzed in [3].

-We are going to model logarithmic sales prices as a function of geographic features and other features like living area and building age.
-The model is fitted with XGBoost using interaction constraints to produce a model additive in all non-geographic features for maximal interpretability.
+We are going to model logarithmic sales prices with XGBoost.

-What can we say about interactions?
-Can we verify additivity in non-geographic features?

 ### Fit model